luketudge/introduction-to-programming/software/README.md

 Once you have launched Spyder, there are a few *highly* recommended configuration steps that you should carry out in order to be able to follow the class smoothly.
 These are described [here](spyder.md).

+## Alternatives

+If you have trouble installing Python or Anaconda, you can instead opt to write and run your Python programs entirely online.
+[Python Anywhere](https://www.pythonanywhere.com/) is a website that provides online storage for your Python programs, along with a helpful text editor, and the ability to run your programs in the browser.
+Sign up for a free account, log in, and visit the 'Files' tab to edit your programs or create new ones.

 ## Extras

 There are a few tools that are useful just for one or two of the topics.
 Installing these is optional.